The Center for Science, Technology, and Environmental Policy Studies

-The Science, Technology, and Environment Policy Lab offers a unique research environment for faculty, graduate students, and practitioners on science, technology, and environment policy issues.
-Located in the Department of Public Administration at the University of Illinois at Chicago, the STE Policy Lab helps support a Ph.D. program in Science and Technology through funded projects which enable the training of a new generation of social scientists dedicated to multidisciplinary approaches to addressing local, national, and global challenges and opportunities at the interface of ST&E and society.
-The STE Policy Lab is led by Dr. Eric Welch.
-(More Information)
+C-STEPS offers a unique research environment for faculty, graduate students, and practitioners on science, technology, and environment policy issues.
+Located in the School Public Affairs at Arizona State University, C-STEPS helps support a Ph.D. program in Science and Technology through funded projects which enable the training of a new generation of social scientists dedicated to multidisciplinary approaches to addressing local, national, and global challenges and opportunities at the interface of ST&E and society.
+C-STEPS is directed by Dr. Eric Welch and Dr. Mary K. Feeney serves as the associate director.

 - Feeney, Mary K., Bernal, M. and Bowman, L. (2014).
 Enabling Work?
 Family-friendly Policies and Academic Productivity for Men and Women Scientists.
 Science and Public Policy.